cimentadaj/ml_socsci/03_trees.md

 ## 5   469.1545 76.65      0     1   535.9487  5
 ```

 This is the same `pisa` dataset but only with the first five rows, and id column for each respondent and some columns.
 Bootstraping is a statistical technique that randomly picks observations from the sample.
-This means that some observations might get picked while others might no. In fact, some observations might even get picked many times!
+This means that some observations might get picked while others might not.
+In fact, some observations might even get picked many times!
 We can do this manually in R:

 ```r